What’s the actual cost of buying a home?

 If you only have a small amount of stuff to move, then you might be able to get away with filling your car.
 However, you might need to spend £100 on van rental.

 Of course, if you have a lot to move or a long distance to travel, then it’s best to get in the professionals.
-It could cost you between £300 and £600, but it’s best to compare a few removal quotes.
+It could cost you between £300 and £600, but it’s best to compare a few removal quotes and avoid being scammed.

 Always ask for a copy for the removal company’s insurance policy.
 It can be worthwhile to take out additional cover, even if it’s for peace of mind.